-Forfeited Accounts.
+Forfeited Accounts

-At December 31, 2022 and 2021 there were forfeited non-vested account balances of \$667 and \$79, respectively.
+At December 31, 2023 and 2022 there were forfeited non-vested account balances of \$0 and \$667, respectively.
 This account would be used to reduce future employer matching contributions to the plan and then to pay administrative expenses of the Plan.
-For the year ended December 31, 2022, there were no employer contributions paid from the forfeited account.
+For the year ended December 31, 2023, employer contributions were reduced by \$667 from forfeited nonvested accounts